 Acadian redfish, aka 'ocean perch' is the only fish in the rockfish / ocean perch family in the Atlantic, compared to the ~50+ sebastes spp. in the Pacific.
 The fish is called redfish in New England and Canada, but is not to be confused with redfish from the Gulf of Mexico (which is a drum).
 Acadian redfish are harvested year-round but are most prevalent during the spring and summer from the Gulf of Maine.
 Acadian redfish often weigh up to 5 lbs, but market size tends to be 1.5-3 lbs. at a length of 18-20 inches.
 Whole fish may have bulging eyes from being brought to the surface from depth, and it is not a sign of poor quality.
 Larger fish have a more coarse texture and deep-skinned ocean perch with the fat line removed has the most delicate flavor.
 The flesh is firm, white-fleshed (thought not as light as cod), and turns opaque white when cooked.
 The meat requires careful handling, because it tends to spoil more quickly than other fish.
 Redfish is growing in popularity because of its versatility, ability to be served whole, and it can be a substitute for haddock and other groundfish.

-Key sustainability sourcing notes for Acadian redfish based on combining landings data from 2012-2015 and the most recent 2015 Seafood Watch assessments and 2016 (U.S.) and 2017 (Canada) MSC certifications:
+Key sustainability sourcing notes for Acadian redfish based on combining landings data from 2015-2017 and the most recent MSC certifications as of April, 2019: